Saturday, September 17, 2011

 1968: Pete Townshend of the Who told Rolling Stone magazine he was working on a rock opera about a deaf, dumb and blind boy.

-1968: The Doors held on to #1 on the album chart with Waiting for the Sun.
+1968: The Doors held on to #1 on the Album chart with Waiting for the Sun.
 Time Peace/The Rascals' Greatest Hits, Wheels of Fire from Cream and Feliciano! by Jose Feliciano were stuck in their respective positions.
 The rest of the Top 10: Realization by Johnny Rivers, the self-titled Steppenwolf, the former #1 album Disraeli Gears by Cream, now in its 41st week, Are You Experienced? by Jimi Hendrix Experience was #8, Aretha Now from Aretha Franklin was #9 and "The Graduate" Soundtrack moved back into the Top 10.

-The great group Deep Purple entered the Top 10
+The great group Deep Purple entered the Top 10...

-1968: The Rascals remained at the top spot with "People Got to Be Free", the fifth week at #1 for the song.
+1968: The Rascals remained at the top spot with "People Got To Be Free", the fifth week at #1 for the song.
 Jeannie C. Riley was determined with "Harper Valley P.T.A.", Jose Feliciano's version of "Light My Fire" peaked at #3 and Steppenwolf was down with "Born to Be Wild".
-The rest of the Top 10: "1,2,3, Red Light" by the sugary 1910 Fruitgum Company, Aretha Franklin and "The House That Jack Built", Marvin Gaye & Tammi Terrell edged up with "You're All I Need to Get By", Deep Purple was up strong (13-8) with "Hush", the Doors' former #1 "Hello, I Love You" and the Beatles made history with the highest debut ever (#10) for "Hey Jude".
+The rest of the Top 10: "1,2,3, Red Light" by the sugary 1910 Fruitgum Company, Aretha Franklin and "The House That Jack Built", Marvin Gaye & Tammi Terrell edged up with "You're All I Need To Get By", Deep Purple was up strong (13-8) with "Hush", the Doors' former #1 "Hello, I Love You" and the Beatles made history with the highest debut ever at that time (#10) for "Hey Jude".

 1969: Genesis performed in concert for the first time in Surrey, England at the home of Peter Gabriel's Sunday school teacher.